microprediction/microprediction/README.md

 ## Participate immediately with a bash script
 Linux and mac users can run the default crawler with a one line cut and paste.
-This will use a virtual environment, and thus not interfere with you other work.
+This will use a virtual environment, and thus not interfere with your other work.

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/microprediction/microprediction/master/shell_examples/run_default_crawler_from_new_venv.sh)"